The critters on this page are all of the class Gastropoda Univalves.

 The name of this critter is pronounced as nudi + brank, which means naked gill.

-Nudibranchs are fascinating, colourful lifeforms, which, as the name suggests, mostly have external gills, as they have evolved without shell protection as you can see in Image 1.
+Nudibranch are fascinating, colourful lifeforms, which, as the name suggests, mostly have external gills, as they have evolved without shell protection as you can see in the first image on the left.

-Found everywhere, except high energy areas such as heavy surf, Nudibranchs inhabit all depths through the planet’s oceans, with the largest variety in the Indo Pacific Region.
+Found everywhere, except high energy areas such as heavy surf, Nudibranch inhabit all depths through the planet’s oceans, with the largest variety in the Indo Pacific Region.

 There are approximately 3,000 described species of Nudibranchs, varying in size 4mm to 600mm.

-As they do not have heavy armour for protection, Nudibranch engage in chemical warfare.
+As they do not have heavy armour for protection, Nudibranch engage in engage in chemical warfare.